-[01:03] I wanted to really hear, because I’m human and even with the truth in my face, life can still be difficult, especially in a challenging moment.
-As you can imagine, really in depth answers that I bet you’ll resonate with.
+[01:03] I wanted to really hear, because I’m human, and even with the truth in my face, life can still be difficult, especially in a challenging moment.
+As you can imagine, really in-depth answers that I bet you’ll resonate with.
 Michelle Prince and I talked through the comments for a rich conversation.
-So to kick us off, here is just under 2 minutes from Zig Ziglar.
+So, to kick us off, here is just under two minutes from Zig Ziglar.

-[04:30] OK Michelle, from Zig see the continuation really of the message we’ve been sharing over these weeks talking on mental attitude I asked the question well I’ll preface it and you know I was just talking about a second ago that I know in the motivational inspirational sector there’s sometimes some negative feedback from oh we’re just making you know being Pollyanna about everything and you and I know that that was not zig but well again and I’m sure you’ve experienced that.
+[04:30] OK, Michelle, from Zig we see the continuation, really, of the message we’ve been sharing over these weeks talking on mental attitude.
+I asked the question — well, I’ll preface it, and, you know, I was just talking about a second ago that I know in the motivational/inspirational sector there’s sometimes some negative feedback from, “Oh, we’re just making, you know, being Pollyanna about everything,” and you and I know that that was not Zig, but, well again, and I’m sure you’ve experienced that.

-[04:57] Well I think everybody thinks that who you know unless you are in that world or you really do believe and be positive, I mean what I always put it you know you it’s telling the truth in advance you know and sometimes what you speak is kind of the direction in which you’re going to go.
-And so now for me personally I’ve grown up in this for all that love personal development so I know that positive impact of speaking positive thinking positive but yeah there are a lot of people out there that just think it’s bunch of Pollyanna stuff.
+[04:57] Well, I think everybody thinks that who you know — unless you are in that world or you really do believe and be positive, I mean, what I always put it, you know, you, it’s telling the truth in advance, you know, and sometimes what you speak is kind of the direction in which you’re going to go.
+And so, now, for me, personally, I’ve grown up in this for all that love personal development, so I know that positive impact of speaking positive, thinking positive, but yeah, there are a lot of people out there that just think it’s a bunch of Pollyanna stuff.

 [06:00] Gregory: One step in front of the other.
 Left then right then left then right, balancing all the way.
 And simply allowing myself to feel both sides.

-[06:15] Yadah: Seeing things exactly as they are, allow us to not only embrace the amazing things happening in our lives, but to also view a bad situation exactly as it is and not worse than it actually is.
+[06:15] Yadah: Seeing things exactly as they are allows us to not only embrace the amazing things happening in our lives, but to also view a bad situation exactly as it is and not worse than it actually is.
 Then we focus all of our energy on coming up with solutions.
-Emotions are a part of us, it’s what makes us human and allows us to fully experience life.
-So it’s ok to feel negative emotions, we just need to exercise the discipline to use these as a productive force of motivation to get better results.
+Emotions are a part of us; it’s what makes us human and allows us to fully experience life.
+So it’s ok to feel negative emotions; we just need to exercise the discipline to use these as a productive force of motivation to get better results.

-[07:05] I’m totally the same way actually my husband is probably more like your wife.
-But you know to the point of that comment you just read, there is something to be said for feeling you know disappointment or you know upset and when I was in high school, we support it you know you can have a pity party but you have to time yourself.
-So if you’re going to do it if you’re going to feel sorry for yourself give yourself three minutes, five minutes whatever you’re going to do and own it and be sad and whatever but then move on and I think that’s where you know for me personally that’s just what I consider positive thinking.
-It doesn’t mean the situation has changed but it’s more solution focused than problem.
-And you know if you can’t change it and it is what it is you know feel what you feel but then find a way to to change that for the good and for the positive you know for your mental state.
+[07:05] I’m totally the same way, actually.
+My husband is probably more like your wife.
+But, you know, to the point of that comment you just read, there is something to be said for feeling, you know, disappointment or, you know, upset, and when I was in high school, we supported, you know, you can have a pity party but you have to have some time to yourself.
+So, if you’re going to do it, if you’re going to feel sorry for yourself, give yourself three minutes, five minutes, whatever you’re going to do, and own it, and be sad, and whatever, but then move on.
+And I think that’s where, you know, for me personally, that’s just what I consider positive thinking.
+It doesn’t mean the situation has changed, but it’s more solution-focused than problem.
+And, you know, if you can’t change it and it is what it is, you know, feel what you feel, but then find a way to change that for the good and for the positive, you know, for your mental state.

-[10:23] It is an interesting twist, it ties in a lot with you know since I help people with books, with you know I was saying that in your mess is your message you know or in your test is your testimony and so what that means is that you do have to go through some hard times and many maybe many hard times in order to have a message or a testimony to share with somebody else about how you overcame it.
-On how you handle the dark situation you know I think of Zig, I think of Zig’s example that he gave to all of us you know one of his books was Confessions of a happy Christian and his incredible book and you know one of my favorites but then following a couple years later after his daughter died he wrote Confession of a grieving Christian and for me what that says as Zig is known as being the most positive man in the world but in that book and in his life after since he died is you know he allowed himself to grieve but he also I mean from what I saw he accepted it to the point of like how can he make it better, how can he turn that mess into a message, how can he help maybe other people who are still grieving and he uses it in that way by writing that in or just living out his life that way and so for me that’s an example.
+[10:23] It is an interesting twist, it ties in a lot with, you know, since I help people with books, with, you know, I was saying that in your mess is your message, you know, or in your test is your testimony, and so what that means is that you do have to go through some hard times, and many, maybe many hard times, in order to have a message or a testimony to share with somebody else about how you overcame it.
+On how you handle the dark situation, you know, I think of Zig, I think of Zig’s example that he gave to all of us.
+You know, one of his books was Confessions of a Happy Christian, and his incredible book and, you know, one of my favorites, but then following a couple years later after his daughter died he wrote Confessions of a Grieving Christian, and, for me, what that says is Zig is known as being the most positive man in the world, but in that book and in his life after…since she died is, you know, he allowed himself to grieve but he also, I mean, from what I saw, he accepted it to the point of like, how can he make it better, how can he turn that mess into a message, how can he help, maybe, other people who are still grieving?
+And he uses it in that way by writing that in, or just living out his life that way, and so for me that’s an example.

-[12:47] Tim: Life is filled with all sorts of challenging seasons….I believe that if you have lived long enough and experienced enough joy and “storms” and have a deep routed spiritual foundation one is able to look at positive ( blessings) and negative (insert your hardships…wife with cancer for my family now) also knowing it is all seasonal and we all have temporary life assignments (perspective) ……you live in the moment and embrace it as a piece of your life and total story.
-I am blessed in my mess and “our story for God’s Glory”.
+[12:47] Tim: Life is filled with all sorts of challenging seasons….I believe that if you have lived long enough and experienced enough joy and “storms,” and have a deep-rooted spiritual foundation, one is able to look at positive (blessings) and negative (insert your hardships…wife with cancer for my family now) also knowing it is all seasonal, and we all have temporary life assignments (perspective) ……you live in the moment and embrace it as a piece of your life and total story.
+I am blessed in my mess and “our story for God’s Glory.”

-[13:57] It does, it gives us hope and certainly we want that for everyone but you know I think no matter where you are with your faith also not only you want hope as well.
-I mean you want to believe that there is something good coming or that there’s a purpose for all this you know as we you’ve heard it a million times and then the analogy of the harvest and seeds and planting and all of that and it’s just so true for our own life anything about the Four Seasons you know here we’re about to enter into spring but what comes before Spring I mean it’s the darkest of dark it’s winter and you know a lot of people are in the winter of their lives right now, many things maybe they’re going through a divorce maybe they’ve had tragedy or you know bankruptcy or something so dark that they can’t even imagine if they can get out of it.
+[13:57] It does, it gives us hope, and certainly we want that for everyone, but, you know, I think no matter where you are with your faith, also not only you want hope as well.
+I mean, you want to believe that there is something good coming or that there’s a purpose for all this, you know, as we’ve heard it a million times, and then the analogy of the harvest and seeds and planting and all of that, and it’s just so true for our own life.
+Anything about the four seasons, you know, here we’re about to enter into spring, but what comes before spring?
+I mean, it’s the darkest of dark; it’s winter and, you know, a lot of people are in the winter of their lives right now.
+Many things — maybe they’re going through a divorce, maybe they’ve had tragedy, or, you know, bankruptcy or something so dark that they can’t even imagine if they can get out of it.

 [16:20] Dana: By understanding hard circumstances are the gateway to your best life.
 There are lessons you need in those circumstances.

-[17:35] No nobody asked to be pruned, I mean come on we all want to just have the fruits but you know it’s for me the way I think of it Kevin, it’s just a perspective right you know depending on who you know you have two different people sitting here and one could have you could have the exact same thing portable thing happen to your life or maybe the same financial crisis or whatever it is and one person’s perspective is this is really really really hard but I have hope and I say that it’s going to be better and the other person’s perspective is this is as bad as it’s going to get, I’m going to wallow in my pity and I’m going to stay here one is going to or the others are going to stay stuck and for me it just boils down to it’s a choice.
-If I’m given the choice, I rather move toward him progress like you said and making something out of this than being stuck.
+[17:35] No nobody asked to be pruned, I mean, come on, we all want to just have the fruits, but, you know, it’s for me the way I think of it, Kevin, it’s just a perspective, right?
+You know, depending on who, you know, you have two different people sitting here and one could have, you could have the exact same thing, portable thing, happen to your life, or maybe the same financial crisis or whatever it is, and one person’s perspective is “This is really, really, really hard, but I have hope and I say that it’s going to be better,” and the other person’s perspective is “this is as bad as it’s going to get, I’m going to wallow in my pity and I’m going to stay here.”
+One is going to, or the others are going to, stay stuck, and, for me, it just boils down to it’s a choice.
+If I’m given the choice, I’d rather move toward him, progress, like you said, and make something out of this rather than being stuck.

-[22:09] It’s a good reminder that even the best of the best of the best who are known to be optimistic and positive an open happy you know have their down days too and they’ve had their share of tragedies and yet they can still have a different mindset and that’s because it is a new you work on and and you know one of the things I’ll just add to this is we all different personalities you know you and I may be more prone to being more optimistic right and then there are those who are just more prone to being more pessimistic or realistic many of them say.
-And so that there’s no right or wrong I think it’s just that it’s how are you going to respond or how are you going to react and you know if the situation is exactly the same in you to feel better if you respond and worse appear react to me it just boils down to a choice, why wouldn’t you go toward you know the better but you know so much times just going to pull down our personalities right.
+[22:09] It’s a good reminder that even the best of the best of the best who are known to be optimistic and positive and open and happy, you know, have their down days, too, and they’ve had their share of tragedies, and yet they can still have a different mindset, and that’s because it is new — you work on it and, you know, one of the things I’ll just add to this is we are all different personalities, you know.
+You and I may be more prone to being more optimistic, right?
+And then there are those who are just more prone to being more pessimistic, or realistic, many of them say.
+And so there’s no right or wrong.
+I think it’s just that it’s how are you going to respond or how are you going to react, and, you know, if the situation is exactly the same in you to feel better if you respond, and worse appear react, to me, it just boils down to a choice: why wouldn’t you go toward, you know, the better, but, you know, so many times it’s just going to pull down our personalities, right?

-[26:57] Well so real quick I want to make mention to a couple things too because as people were posting this on Facebook post the comments I actually came and said hey thank you and then asking if you guys vent, do you stuff it, do you give voice to it just to get some perspective write about it.
+[26:57] Well, so, real quick, I want to make mention to a couple things, too, because, as people were posting this on Facebook, posting the comments, I actually came and said, “Hey, thank you!” and then asked, “If you guys vent, do you stuff it, do you give voice to it just to get some perspective, write about it?”

 [27:14] Greg: Yes.
 And I run it out.